-On March 18, 2019, the Company filed a civil action at the Baoshan Intermediate People's Court against one of the customers.
+On March 18, 2019, the Company filed a civil action in the Baoshan Intermediate People's Court against one of our customers.
 The defendant had purchased from the Company, and the Company had delivered 10,000 units of mining machines for a total amount of RMB50.4 million (approximately \$7,233,000).
 The defendant has paid RMB20 million (approximately \$2,870,000), and the Company is seeking the payment of the outstanding balance of RMB30.4 million (approximately \$4,363,000).
 On September 23, 2019, the defendant filed a counterclaim against the Company, primarily alleging failure to deliver products of 10,000 units of mining machines, and sought for the refund of the payment of the alleged undelivered products amounted to RMB10 million (approximately \$1,435,000) plus interest and legal expenses.
-The case has been abated waiting for the verdict results of the undergoing action filed on January 29, 2019 and August 15, 2019, as discussed above.
+On December 29, 2020, the court dismissed the counterclaim and rendered a judgement in the Company's favor where it held that the defendant should pay the outstanding balance of RMB30.4 million (approximately US\$4.4 million) within 30 days of the date of such judgement.
+As of the date of this prospectus, the defendant has appealed such judgement.
 Further, at this stage, the management of the Company, together with the trail counsel of this case, do not believe the possibility and magnitude of the outcomes of the aforementioned lawsuit can be reasonably estimated.

-On June 24, 2019, one of the customers filed a civil action in the Hangzhou Intermediate People's Court against the Company in relation to the sales of 80,000 units of mining machines amounted to RMB403.2 million (approximately \$57,865,000) pursuant to an executed sales contract.
+On June 24, 2019, one of our customers filed a civil action in the Hangzhou Intermediate People's Court against the Company in relation to the sales of 80,000 units of mining machines amounting to RMB403.2 million (approximately \$57,865,000) pursuant to an executed sales contract.
 The plaintiff claimed that only 24,000 units out of the 80,000 units were received, and the remaining 56,000 units were still pending to be delivered.
-For the delivered 24,000 units of mining machines, the quality did not meet the plaintiff's specification.
+For the delivered 24,000 units of mining machines, the quality did not meet the plaintiff's specifications.
 The plaintiff sought to rescind the sales contract and supplementary contract, return the 24,000 units of mining machines, which cannot meet the agreed performance, and asked for the return of partial payment totalling RMB120.96 million (approximately \$17,359,000) under the sales contract and undertake the legal expenses.
 On June 29, 2020, the Hangzhou Intermediate People's Court ruled to allow the plaintiff to withdraw the lawsuit and the case was closed.
-On November 22, 2019, the Company brought a counterclaim against the customer and the ultimate beneficial owner of the mining machines, alleging the counterclaim that the Company have delivered all 80,000 units of mining machines and sought for the remaining payment of RMB282.2 million (approximately \$40,499,000) plus interest, the lawsuit is currently under trial while the customer has filed a counterclaim.
+On November 22, 2019, the Company brought a counterclaim against the customer and the ultimate beneficial owner of the mining machines, alleging that the Company have delivered all 80,000 units of mining machines and sought for the remaining payment of RMB282.2 million (approximately \$40,499,000) plus interest.
+The Company subsequently withdrew such claim in order to amend the pleading and add one more defendant.
+On December 8, 2020, the Hangzhou Intermediate People's Court approved such withdrawal.
+On December 24, 2020, the Company filed a new claim in the Hangzhou Intermediate People's Court based on the same cause of action.
+As of the date of this prospectus, the case is still under review by the court.
 Further, at this stage, the management of the Company, together with the trail counsel of this case, do not believe the possibility and magnitude of the outcomes of the aforementioned lawsuit can be reasonably estimated.